Linear Koszul Duality II - Coherent sheaves on perfect sheaves: Abstract

 \section{Abstract}

-In this paper we continue the study (initiated in \cite{MR}) of linear Koszul duality, a geometric version of the standard duality between modules over symmetric and exterior algebras.
+In this paper we continue the study (initiated in a previous paper) of linear Koszul duality, a geometric version of the standard duality between modules over symmetric and exterior algebras.
 We construct this duality in a very general setting, and prove its compatibility with morphisms of vector bundles and base change.